drmpf/pfodWebDesigner/README.md

 <img src="./gif/Slider.gif"/>
 <img src="./gif/LedNoOffGUI.gif"/>

-This animated gif shows a button controlling the ESP32 micro's led from a web page.
+This animated gif shows a button controlling the Arduino board led from a web page.
 When the button is pressed, it immediately changes color to indicate it has been triggered.
-It also sends a command to the ESP32 to switch the LED.
-When the ESP32 responds, the message from the ESP32 updates the button's color and text.
+It also sends a command to the board to switch the LED.
+When the board responds, the message to pfodWeb updates the button's color and text.

-The entire code for the webpage is served from the ESP32's web server.
-No third party or internet access is required.
+The entire code that defines this GUI is contained in the Arduino sketch.

 # How-To
 See [pfodWeb Installation and Tutorials](https://www.forward.com.au/pfod/pfodWeb/index.html)